Zbedd/microglia/README.md

 1. Read **multipoint (XY) ND2 z-stacks** containing EGFP (and nuclei) channels.
 2. Generate per‑XY **maximum intensity projections (MIPs)** and store them on disk.
-3. Load previously generated projections into **napari** for manual inspection or downstream interactive analysis (e.g., with external plugins like Microglia-Analyzer run manually by the user).
+3. Load previously generated projections into **napari** for manual inspection.
+4. Optionally launch a helper that opens the **microglia-analyzer** plugin (no auto folder selection).

 This repository no longer attempts to automate third‑party plugin execution (widget/button workflows proved unsuitable for robust headless control).
 Instead it focuses on a clean separation of data preparation (deterministic, reproducible) and interactive analysis (exploratory, user‑driven).